 - Hits to the head do not count

 - Hits to appendages result in the loss (you can’t use it for the rest of the game) of the appendage that was hit.
-If another Jedi hit your left arm with a lightsaber, you cannot use that arm for the rest of the game.
+If another Union fighter hit your left arm with a lightsword, you cannot use that arm for the rest of the game.

 - Hits to the body are all lethal (you dead, man).

-- If you are “killed” in battle, you must sit down on the ground and put your lightsaber down, lest Jedis still alive confuse you with a Jedi who lost their legs.
+- If you are “killed” in battle, you must sit down on the ground and put your lightsword down, lest Union fighters who are still alive confuse you with a fighter who lost their legs.

-- The last Jedi alive is the winner.
+- The last Union fighter alive is the winner.